The Quiet Heart

 Hello, I’m Gemma and I am the founder of The Quiet Heart, here in the vibrant and beautiful city of Bristol, UK.

-I divide my time between seeing patients on a one-to-one basis from a treatment room at home, writing about wellbeing and running my own urban retreats.
-I also give talks, and run sessions at retreats and workshops in the UK.
+I divide my time between seeing patients on a one-to-one basis from a treatment room at my home, and running my own urban retreats.
+I also give talks, and run sessions at retreats and workshops around the UK.

-Alongside this I work in schools, teaching young people tools to support their mental health and wellbeing, and I volunteer as a Local Authority School Governor where I work within the Teaching, Learning and Wellbeing committee.
+Alongside this I work in schools, teaching young people tools to support their mental health and wellbeing.
+I also volunteer in my local school where I teach yoga and mindfulness, and for a Bristol based charity Off The Record where I work in the local hospital children ward teaching wellbeing tools and mindfulness.

 My interest and passion for natural wellbeing began early on.
 I grew up foraging and helping my dad grow vegetables, cooking with my mum and learning about complimentary therapies/remedies from a young age.
 I spent much of my time in nature: helping my dad on his allotment, riding my bike, running, swimming or messing around on my family’s farm.